osmanaliyardim/python-basics/README.md

-# My Python Adventure
+# Programming Basics with Python
-My Python Tutorial Steps
+Programming Basics

 Please use branches to access a specific topic:
 <ul>